|Title||WALL OF FLAMES|

 In summer 2019/20, the world watched as Australia faced its worst bushfires in living memory.
 These fires burned over 24 million hectares, and firefighters fought flames as high as 70 metres.
 As people around the world gave what they could, Silvercast Media donated the use of their billboard (Times Square’s biggest) to the NSW Rural Fire Service - who wanted to use the billboard to thank their firefighters and raise the world’s awareness of their brave efforts.

-News stories of Australia’s devastating bushfires captured the attention of adults of all ages around the world.
+News of Australia’s devastating bushfires captured the attention of adults of all ages around the world.
 But it was hard for anyone to relate to how truly dangerous the situation was without being there.
-To increase the world’s awareness of our firefighter’s courage, we first needed to increase their awareness of the colossal challenge they faced.
-We did this by giving news outlets a story that put the scale and ferocity of these fires into context for the world, using one of the most Instagrammed places on the planet: Times Square.
+To increase the world’s awareness of our firefighter’s courage, we first needed to increase their awareness of the colossal challenge they faced – and this single colossal billboard gave us the opportunity to do just that.

 With zero media spend, the billboard was shared by individuals and news outlets across the world, totalling $10.5 million in earned media and over 680 million impressions.
 Publications include BBC, CNN, CBS, entertainment publications such as LADBible, and all national nightly news shows.